34 Wheelchair Sports You Should Know About

 14. Para Athletics (Field Events)

-Events like shot put, javelin, and discus adapted for athletes using seated throwing frames.
+Includes shot put, javelin, and discus adapted for seated athletes using throwing frames.
+These events showcase explosive power and technical precision.

 15. Para Swimming

-One of the most inclusive Paralympic sports with many classification levels, offering events for nearly every kind of physical ability.
+One of the most inclusive Paralympic sports with many classification levels.
+Events range from 50m sprints to 400m distances, accommodating nearly every type of physical ability.

 16. Adaptive Rowing